-Legal Aid of North Carolina's Battered Immigrant Project is a non-governmental organization that provides FREE immigration assistance to immigrant victims of domestic violence, sexual assault, and human trafficking throughout the state of North Carolina.
+Legal Aid of North Carolina's Immigration Pathways for Victims is a non-governmental organization that provides FREE immigration assistance to immigrant victims of domestic violence, sexual assault, and human trafficking throughout the state of North Carolina.

 Our services are free and confidential.
-To apply for our services, you must call our Intake Line (1-866-204-7612) on Tuesdays from 3:30PM - 7:30PM and Thursdays from 9:00AM - 1:00PM.
+To apply for our services, you must call our Intake Line.

+(1-866-204-7612) on Tuesdays from 3:30PM - 7:30PM and Thursdays from 9:00AM - 1:00PM.